tier4/AutowareArchitectureProposal.iv/common/util/autoware_global_parameter_loader/Readme.md

 # Autoware Global Parameter Loader

-This package is to get global parameters.
+This package is to set common ROS parameters to each node.

 ## Usage